Designing the template structure in the DocumentBuilder editor

 This widget behaves just like the old text widget described above in all aspects – with one important exception: The restrictions.
 For all functions except the restrictions, please refer to the explanations above.

-What is a restriction?
-You use the restrictions feature to specify that the content of the widget be displayed in a document only if the corresponding order meets the conditions defined in the restriction.
-For more information on using widget restrictions, see the section Widget restrictions.
+Use the restrictions feature to specify that the content of the widget be displayed in a document only if the corresponding order meets the conditions defined in the restriction.

 Differences between the Text and Text (new) widgets: